Torta del Casar

-Torta del Casar PDO is a Spanish cheese made from raw sheep’s milk in the Extremadura region, near the Portuguese border.
+Torta del Casar DOP (PDO) is a Spanish cheese made from raw sheep’s milk in the Extremadura region, near the Portuguese border.
 Named after Casar de Cáceres, its city of origin, the shepherds who made the cheese used to call it ‘atortao’ because it was shaped like a cake or ‘torta’.
-Torta del Casar is a very rare cheese since it is made from the milk of Merino and Entrefina sheep that yield very low milk and it takes a herd of sheep to make 1 kg of the cheese.
+Torta del Casar is a very rare cheese since it is made from the milk of Merino and thistle rennet which gives a sour and tangy taste.